-It can take time for new pages to be indexed.
-Until they are, indexed pages virtually don't exist.
-Use IndexCheckr to know when your new pages get indexed.
+Pages may take time to be indexed and are virtually invisible until then.
+Use IndexCheckr to track when your new content gets indexed.

 I highly recommend to add IndexCheckr to your SEO toolkit.

 Buy credits as you need.
 No recurring costs.
 Manage your spending easily.
 1 check = 1 credit.